ISO 5060: The New International Standard for Translation Quality Evaluation

 - Assign penalty points based on severity

-ISO 5060 emphasizes evaluator calibration.
+Calibration matters here.
+ISO 5060 emphasizes it for good reason.
 Before production evaluation:

 - Have multiple evaluators assess the same content